dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 Move vector | Sequential component | -30
 Move vector | Lateral component    | -20

 The description of each step includes a list of updated attributes.
+Further objects are added to the example as required for illustration.

 Processing steps are as follows.